 For even more customization, you can experiment with adjusting patches in the Patch Editor.

-Once you’ve finished editing the template, it’s time to export and upload it to Spark AR Hub.
+Once you’ve finished editing the template, it’s time to export and upload it to Meta Spark Hub.
 Learn more about exporting and publishing effects.

 Use interaction patches animate objects in your effect.